arbipher/arbipher.github.io/index.md

 ### Microsoft Research Lab, Redmond (_virtually_), Summer 2021,

 I worked as a Research Intern on [Checked C](https://www.microsoft.com/en-us/research/project/checked-c/) project.
-I designed and implemented a dataflow analysis which gathers pre/post-conditions at program points and a SMT-­based proof framework to reduce false-positive compiler warnings.
+I designed and implemented a dataflow analysis which gathers pre/post-conditions at program points and an SMT-­based proof framework to reduce false-positive compiler warnings.
 It's a wonderful summer.
 Thanks to my mentor Sulekha Kulkarni, the boss David Tarditi and all the team members!

 ### Something before